Quitting Smoking: Help for Cravings and Tough Situations

 - Call a friend, family member, or a telephone stop-smoking help-line when you need extra help or support.

 - Eat 4 to 6 small meals during the day instead of 1 or 2 large ones.
 This keeps your blood sugar levels steady, your energy balanced, and helps prevent the urge to smoke.
-Avoid sugary or spicy foods that may trigger a desire to smoke.
+Avoid sugary or spicy foods that could trigger a desire to smoke.

 - Above all, reward yourself for doing your best.
 Give yourself rewards often if that’s what it takes to keep going.
 Plan to do something fun.